Eurasian goshawk: Hares and rabbits

-Northern goshawks can be locally heavy predators of lagomorphs, of which they take at least 15 species as prey.
+Eurasian goshawks can be locally heavy predators of lagomorphs, of which they take at least 15 species as prey.
 Especially in the Iberian peninsula, the native European rabbit (Oryctolagus cuniculus) is often delivered to nests and can be the most numerous prey.
 Even where taken secondarily in numbers in Spain to gamebirds such as in La Segarra, Spain, rabbits tend to be the most significant contributor of biomass to goshawk nests.
 On average, the weight of rabbits taken in La Segarra was 662 g (making up 38.4% of the prey biomass there), indicating most of the 333 rabbits taken there were yearlings and about 2-3 times lighter than a prime adult wild rabbit.
 In England, where the European rabbit is an introduced species, it was the third most numerous prey species at nests.
 In more snowbound areas where wild and feral rabbits are absent, larger hares may be taken and while perhaps more difficult to subdue than most typical goshawk prey, are a highly nutritious food source.
 In Finland, females were found to take mountain hare (Lepus timidus) fairly often and they were the second most numerous prey item for goshawks in winter (14.8% by number).
 In some parts of the range, larger leporids may be attacked, extending to the 3800 g European hares (Lepus europaeus), as well as the mountain hare.
 In Europe, males have been recorded successfully attacking rabbits weighing up to 1600 g, or about 2.2 times their own weight, while adult mountain hares overtaken by female goshawks in Fennoscandia have weighed from 2700 to 3627 g or up to 2.4 times their own weight.
 Despite historic claims that taking prey so considerably larger than themselves is exceptional beyond a small region of Fennoscandia, there is evidence that as grouse numbers have mysteriously declined since 1960, adult mountain hare are increasingly the leading prey for wintering female goshawks, favouring and causing an increase of larger bodied females in order to overpower such a substantial catch.
 Eurasian goshawks also take about a half dozen species of pikas in Asia, much smaller cousins of rabbits and hares, but they are at best supplementary prey for American goshawks and of unknown importance to little-studied Eurasian goshawks.